How to create a paginated listing in Django step by step with Bootstrap 5

 partials/pagination.html

-This view will simply receive the complete list of records that we want to paginate; the code itself is not complicated at all, just check if we have previous or subsequent links and finally iterate according to the pagination range we have to generate the pagination links:
+This view will simply receive the complete list of records that we want to paginate; the code itself is not complicated at all, it simply verifies if we have previous or next links and finally iterates according to the pagination range we have to generate the pagination links; in this example, we use Bootstrap 5:

 <nav aria-label="Page navigation example">